ekalinin/sitemap.js/README.md

-### Example of pre-generating sitemap based on existing static files:
+### Example of most of the options you can use for sitemap

 ```javascript
 const { createSitemap } = require('sitemap');